pymor/pymor/docs/source/tutorial_lti_systems.md

 Although solutions to Lyapunov equations are generally dense matrices, they can be often be very well approximated by a low-rank matrix.
 With {meth}`~pymor.models.iosys.LTIModel.gramian`,
-it is possible to compute the dense solution of only the low-rank Cholesky factor.
+it is possible to compute the dense solution or only the low-rank Cholesky factor.
 For example, the following computes the low-rank Cholesky factor of the controllability Gramian as a {{ VectorArray }}: